-Therefore, I believe that while Broil King makes a fabulous BBQ grill, Weber has superior trustworthiness and better reviews overall.
+Therefore, while Broil King makes a fabulous BBQ grill, Weber has superior trustworthiness and better reviews overall.

 Weber vs Broil King Trustworthiness Insights:

-- Broil King and Weber both have excellent reviews and many diehard grilling fans
+- Broil King and Weber both have excellent reviews, and many diehard grilling fans rave about each brand

-Both Weber and Broil King gas grills are easy to snag on Amazon and BBQGalore which may offer free (or cheap) shipping.
+Both Weber and Broil King gas grills are easy to snag on Amazon, which may offer free (or cheap) shipping.
 Let’s take a closer look at how the shipping deals compare for Broil King vs Weber.

 Broil King Shipping

-It seems like Broil King doesn’t ship any of their BBQ grills to consumers.
-Instead, Broil King relies on third-party merchants to sell and ship their line of BBQ grills.
-You can find a local Broil King retailer on their website by using this Broil King online retailer tool.
+Broil King doesn’t ship any of their BBQ grills to consumers.
+Instead, Broil King relies on third-party merchants to sell and ship their BBQ grills.

-One of the most frustrating things is when you try to fire up your grill, and you hear an annoying clicking sound.
+One of the most frustrating things is when you try to fire up your grill and hear an annoying clicking sound.
 The BBQ click of death.
 Oh no!
 Your grill’s burner is busted!